scikit-build/scikit-ci-addons/docs/addons.rst

 Add-ons
 =======

-Each category is named after a CI worker (e.g appveyor) or operating system (e.g Windows) and references add-ons designed to be used on the associated continuous integration service or system.
+Each category is named after a CI worker (e.g AppVeyor) or operating system (e.g Windows) and references add-ons designed to be used on the associated continuous integration service or system.